 Like divorce, contraception has existed for a long time.
 By 1873, the Comstock laws effectively made contraception illegal.
 Despite this, Margaret Sanger opened the first birth control clinic in the United States in 1916.
 After Sanger endured arrests and prosecutions for over two decades, a judge involved in one of the Sanger cases brought the Comstock laws to an end.

-The oral birth control pill was approved by the US Food and Drug Administration in 1960, and Supreme Court case Griswold v.
+The US Food and Drug Administration approved the oral birth control pill in 1960, and Supreme Court case Griswold v.
 Connecticut affirmed married couples’ rights to use birth control.
 It wasn’t until the 1972 Supreme Court case Baird v.
 Eisenstadt that birth control became available for everyone, regardless of marital status.
 On top of that, thanks to feminist campaigning of Congress, birth control was reformulated in 1970 to be safer for the user.

 Abortions remain a contested issue today with many states and politicians aiming to curtail people’s right to choose.
 Around the same time that the women’s rights movement began, anti-abortion laws started spreading around the United States.
 In the latter half of the 19th century, doctors blamed the women’s rights movement for the number of married women getting abortions, even though the movement itself distanced itself from the issue or blamed men for making abortion a necessity.
 By the turn of the century, abortion was a felony in every state, and it wasn’t until the 1960s that feminists really took up the issue again.

 Sherri Finkbine was unable to abort a deformed fetus that would not live outside the womb.
 After discussing it with the media, Finkbine flew to Sweden to get the procedure.
 This story galvanised feminists to take up the mantle.
-Abortion was legalized after the 1973 Supreme Court ruling Roe v.
-Wade, wherein the justices declared that Americans have a constitutional right to abortion.
+The Supreme Court ruling Roe v.
+Wade legalized abortion in 1973, wherein the justices declared that Americans have a constitutional right to abortion.

 We Wear the Pants

 Feminism even had a hand in addressing the way women present themselves.
-For centuries, men and women have been expected to dress a certain way.
+For centuries, society has expected men and women to dress a certain way.
 While men have been wearing pants for many years, women were restricted to dresses until only quite recently.
 Women only started gaining the right to wear pants as we gained rights to new activities, like riding horses and bicycles or playing certain sports.

 In the 1890s, it became clear that women could not easily ride bicycles while wearing dresses.
 As such, a version of the bloomer (a baggy, knee-length garment first introduced 40 years prior by women’s rights activist Amelia Bloomer) was developed for athletic purposes.
 Women could wear these bloomers when horseback riding, cycling, or playing tennis.
 It’s no secret that it’s much easier to move around in pants than in skirts.